 Doing our bit for the planet

 The Sauber Group has known its entire CO2 footprint and fully compensated for it since 2011.
-Since 2014, a partnership with carbon-connect AG has enabled the company to calculate its annual CO2 emissions and support forest and reforestation projects in South America.
+Since 2014, the company supported forest and reforestation projects in South America.
 Trees and forests play a special role in climate protection and, alongside oceans, are one of the largest natural CO2 sinks.
 Trees clean the air we breathe, regulate precipitation and the water cycle, cool the earth and are cheap and relatively easy to multiply CO2 reservoirs.
 Forests provide the habitat for more than 80% of the Earth’s biological diversity.

 CO2 footprint, facts and figures

 Over 80% of our company’s CO2 emissions are caused by logistics.
 Overnight stays away from home amount to 3%.
 Fuel for tests and races accounts for almost 1% of the total CO2 emissions of the racing team.
 Electricity and energy consumption account for 4.5% of the team’s CO2 emissions.